vmbro/VCF-Operations-vCommunity/docs/introduction.md

 In short: **stable environments start with consistent configuration, and you can't keep configuration consistent if you can't see it.**

+## From Config Workbook to Continuous Compliance

+Many organizations already formalize this problem: they maintain a **config workbook** — a documented baseline of expected ESXi and VM settings, agreed and governed across lab and production sites — as their source of truth.
+On top of that, they typically layer two kinds of validation:

+- A **periodic best-practice health check** (run occasionally, findings interpreted as "best practice" vs. "accepted deviation").
+- **Continuous compliance validation** inside VCF Operations — comparing the running environment against the workbook's expected state, and flagging drift automatically.

+That second layer only works for data VCF Operations actually collects.
+Out of the box, it does not collect ESXi Advanced System Settings or VM Advanced Parameters at the granularity a config workbook cares about — so the workbook's standards have nothing to be checked against, no matter how well governed the workbook itself is.

+**This is exactly the gap the vCommunity Management Pack closes.** Point its configuration files at the same settings your workbook already defines, and those values become live, continuously updated properties in VCF Operations — ready to feed compliance rules, dashboards, or alerts.
+The workbook stays your source of truth; this Management Pack is what makes that truth checkable, continuously, at scale — rather than only during the next scheduled health check.

 ## What It Collects

 Out of the box, and fully customizable via simple configuration files, the Management Pack captures: